-- 3. The figures in this column represent two separate stock grants to each named executive officer: (i)the incremental value of the stock awards granted in lieu of cash payments under the Company's annual incentive plan for 2009 over the value of the cash awards that would have otherwise been payable based upon 2009 performance (see the discussion under "Annual Performance- Based Incentive Bonus" on page 14 above for additional detail regarding this program) and (ii) the grant date fair value of the three-year rolling performance shares granted in 2009.
-The incremental value of the stock awards granted in lieu of cash payouts under the annual incentive plan for 2009 for Mr. Stine equals \$57,748; Mr. Lyda \$19,208; Mr. Drew; \$15,014; Ms. Bjorn \$14,846; and Ms. Perkinson \$16,135.
-The grant date fair value at target for the three-year rolling performance shares awards included in this column are \$222,192 for Mr. Stine and \$70,687 for each of the other named executive officers.
-At maximum achievement the value received by Mr. Stine under the three-year rolling performance shares awards granted in 2009 would be \$333,286 and for each of the other named executive officers the amount would equal \$106,021.
+- 3. The figures in this column represent four separate stock grants for the Chief Executive Officer and Chief Financial Officer and three separate stock grants for the other named executive officers: (i) the incremental value of the stock awards granted in lieu of cash payments under the Company's annual incentive plan for 2010 over the value of the cash awards that would have otherwise been payable based upon 2010 performance (see the discussion under "Annual Performance-Based Incentive Bonus" on page 19 above for additional detail regarding this program); (ii) the grant date fair value of the three-year rolling performance shares granted in 2010; (iii) the grant date fair value of modified existing performance milestone grants and new performance milestone grants (see the discussion under "Equity Compensation" beginning on page 19 above for additional detail regarding this program); and (iv) restricted stock grants for the replacement of expired stock options to Mr. Stine and Mr. Lyda only.
+The incremental value of the stock awards granted in lieu of cash payouts under the annual incentive plan for 2010 for Mr. Stine equals \$33,725; Mr. Lyda \$10,956; Mr. Drew; \$10,205; Ms. Bjorn \$9,405; and Ms. Perkinson \$10,456.
+The grant date fair value at target for the three-year rolling performance shares awards included in this column are \$249,270 for Mr. Stine and \$79,292 for each of the other named executive officers.
+At maximum achievement the value received by Mr. Stine under the three-year rolling performance shares awards granted in 2010 would be \$373,917 and for each of the other named executive officers the amount would equal \$118,955.
 The value of stock awards is the grant date fair value of awards computed in accordance with FASB ASC Topic 718.
 The grant date fair value for grants with performance conditions includes the estimated probable outcome of the performance condition.
-Further information regarding stock awards can be found in Note 8, Stock Compensation Plan , to the Consolidated Financial Statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2009.
-During 2009 the Stock awards granted did not vest in 2009 but are tied to the achievement of cash flow targets and to continued employment with the Company.
-See Grants of Plan-based awards page 24 for the number of 2009 grants and grant date fair value. - 4.
+Further information regarding stock awards can be found in Note 8, Stock Compensation Plan, to the Consolidated Financial Statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2010.
+During 2010, the stock awards granted did not vest and will only vest in future years based on the achievement of cash flow targets, milestone performance objectives tied to development activities, and to continued employment with the Company. - 4.
 Non-Equity incentive plan compensation for the Chief Executive Officer and other named executive officers consists of annual incentive plan payments earned in the applicable fiscal year.
-As described under "Annual Performance-Based Incentive Bonus" on page 14 above, in 2009 these were paid in the form of stock grants in lieu of cash. in 2008 and 2007, payments under the annual incentive plan were paid in cash following the end of the fiscal years. - 5.
-The change in pension value is based upon the same assumptions and measurements that are used for the audited financial statements for the current year.
-For 2009, there was a decline in the present value of the Accumulated Benefit due to the full impact of the changes made to the pension plan in 2007 taking effect.
-See Note 13, Retirement Plan, to the Consolidated Financial Statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2009.
-There are no above-market or preferential earnings related to the Company's nonqualified deferred compensation plan.
+As described under "Annual Performance-Based Incentive Bonus" on page 19 above, in 2010 one-half of the above amounts were paid in the form of stock grants in lieu of cash.
+In 2009 the entire above amount was paid in the form of stock grants and in 2008 payments under the annual incentive plan were paid in cash.